Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Introduction

+The traditional approach to two-dimensional elasticity is based on plane-strain elasticity, which assumes that the strain in one direction is zero.
 The dualities reformulate elasticity in the language of gauge theories.
-In the simplest incarnation a moving topological charge is therefore a generalization of the moving electromagnetic charge in U(1) gauge theories.
-This problem was solved by Li\'{e}nard and Wiechert who computed electromagnetic potentials of an arbitrarily moving relativistic electric charge (see e.g. \cite{zangwill_modern_2013}).
+The gauge fields then serve to encapsulate the stress states experienced within two-dimensional thin films, drawing parallels to the formulation of plane stress in these structures.
+The concept of plane stress is applicable when there is no stress exerted along a particular direction - typically the thickness.
+In essence, the material remains unaffected by any external forces acting perpendicular to its plane.
+This results in the complete absence of both the direct stress in that specific direction, as well as any shear stresses that would otherwise emerge due to interaction with that direction.
+In the simplest incarnation a moving topological charge in a stress gauge theory is a generalization of the moving electromagnetic charge in U(1) gauge theories.
+This problem was solved by Li\'{e}nard and Wiechert who computed electromagnetic potentials of an arbitrarily moving relativistic electric charge (see e.g. \cite{zangwill_modern_2013}) \footnote{A similar problem was also addressed in the context of moving vortices without any reference to gauge fields \cite{radzihovsky_anomalous_2015}}.
 Later Jefimenko generalized these results to give electric and magnetic fields due to a distribution of electric charges and electric currents in space \cite{jefimenko_electricity_1989}.
 Therefore, a dual gauge theory formulation of elasticity offers a unique opportunity to understand the dynamics and stresses generated by a distribution of elastic defects.
-As we will see separate solutions can be obtained in materials with vacancies and without vacancies.
-In the former case the dislocation is not constrained, however, their movement perpendicular to the Burgers vector is tightly connected to the distribution of vacancies in the material.
-In the later case the dislocations are kinematically restricted to move along their Burgers vector.
+As we will see, separate solutions can be obtained in materials depending on whether the number of vacancies is fixed or not.
+In the former case the dislocations are kinematically restricted to move along their Burgers vector.
+In the latter case the dislocations are not constrained, however, their movement perpendicular to the Burgers vector is tightly connected to the distribution of vacancies in the material.
+Note that in the context of strain formulation of elasticity, the elastodynamic Li\'{e}nard–Wiechert potentials and elastic fields of non-uniformly moving point and line forces were also derived in analogy to the electromagnetic Li\'{e}nard–Wiechert potentials \cite{lazar_elastodynamic_2012}.

 Modern studies of defect dynamics go much beyond original crystalline systems.
 Examples include topological defects in rheology \cite{furst_microrheology_2017} or active matter \cite{bowick_symmetry_2022,shankar_topological_2022}.
 In rheology viscoelastic properties for incompressible systems can be derived by the correspondence principle upon changing the real elastic parameters to complex transport coefficients \cite{pipkin_lectures_1986}.
 Therefore, a good understanding of elasticity is a convenient starting point to understand more complex viscoelastic materials.
 Finally defects in active matter naturally emerge in fluids that form from collections of bacterial suspensions \cite{sokolov_emergence_2019} or other macroscopics ensembles of living organisms \cite{duclos_topological_2017,tan_odd_2022}.
 More recently topological defects appeared in the context of active solids and metamaterials \cite{braverman_topological_2021}.